Siddharth-Bokil/pwn.college.siddharth/linuxLuminarium/15sillyShenanigans.md

 **Flag:** `pwn.college{gK-rwkpnIfR2Hxd2J_wvqRMDtOi.0FM0EzNxwSN2EzNzEzW}`

 ## Process
 Ran `rm /home/zardus/.bashrc` and then `nano /home/zardus/.bashrc` and wrote the previous code into the file.
-Then, on running `/challenge/victim` I got the flag
+Then, on running `/challenge/victim` I got the flag.

 ## What I learnt
 Files can be accessed if in an opened up directory.